Parthyapps/Android-Important-Questions/README.md

 - **Content Providers** - Used to share data between the apps
 - ✅ Use Content Provider when you need to share data between apps securely.
-  ✅ Use it for accessing system-wide data like Contacts, Media, or Calendar.
+- ✅ Use it for accessing system-wide data like Contacts, Media, or Calendar.
+- **For Content Providers: Consider using FileProvider for file sharing**

 - **Broadcast Receiver** -  A BroadcastReceiver is a component in Android that listens for system-events or app-specific broadcast messages (intents).
-   Alternatives to BroadcastReceiver
+- Alternatives to BroadcastReceiver

       WorkManager → For background tasks that must complete (e.g., syncing, file uploads).
       LiveData / Flow → For real-time data updates within the app.
       EventBus / RxJava → For app-wide event-based communication.

-- **Fragments** - A modular portion of the user interface within an activity
-- **Android Manifest** - Contains essential metadata about the application

 ## Activity Lifecycle:
 - **onCreate()**: Called when the activity is first created.
 This is where initialization occurs.